eonil/SQLite3/MANUAL.md

 passing-in values to be larger than 8-byte.

 BY Combining two facts, I could derive conclusion that exact behavior for numbers larger then 8-byte signed integer is *not defined*.

-So I just decided to follow that rule.
-Result for any numbers larger than 8-byte signed integer range is not defined in this library too.
-This library won't check anything, and just passes the values as is to SQLite3 engine.
-I don't know what will be happen too.
-Overflow, underflow, truncation, exception or anything.
-So, make it sure that you will store only values in valid range.
+This library decided to limit value range strictly into 64-bit signed integer range.
+Anyway this check is enabled only in debug mode, then it is possible to overflow/underflow in release mode.
+If you want to ensure the integer numeric limit, then you need to check it yourself.

 For example, this library offers accessing method typed as `long long` .
 This type *MAY* be 16-byte in some systems.
-In that case, users should make special care to keep thier values are within valid range.
+In that case, this library in debug mode will check 64-bit signed integer range, and will crash if the value is out of range.
+But, in debug mode, this check will be removed, and you should make special care to keep thier values are within valid range.

-Trivial systems for Objective-C such as Mac OS X or iOS are all use `long long` as 8-byte signed integer.
+Typical systems for Objective-C such as Mac OS X or iOS are all use `long long` as 8-byte signed integer.
 So in that case, you don't need to care anything.
 Anyway you have to keep these facts in mind.
 Always have some policies for the limits.